algogz/questions/q/acloud-saa-test1.md

 ### Question 30:

+Which types of server side encryption are available for S3?
+(Choose all that apply.)

 - A. Server Side Encryption Using S3 (SSE-S3)
 - B. Server Side Encryption with Customer-Provide Keys (SSE-C)